National Academic Bowl

 There is no limit on team size at Nationals (i.e. a team can carry an unlimited number of alternates), but no more than four students can compete at once.
 Solo-student and dual-student teams are welcome to compete and play at a discounted rate.
 At Nationals, we will have three separate age divisions: Middle School (students 8th grade or younger), Intermediate (all students must be 6th Grade and younger), and Elementary School (students 4th grade and younger).
 At Nationals, teams in all three age divisions will only play other teams in the same age division.
 Younger students can compete in older divisions (e.g. a 6th grader can play on a Middle School Division team).

 The cost to compete in the National Academic Bowl National Championships depends on whether a team consists of 1, 2, or 3 or more students.
 Registration for the National Championships runs through early May on this page which outlines the costs for each team size.
-Nationals weekend will also feature many other events, including the Opening Ceremonies, a Family Quiz Night, Universal Studios Night, Intro to Model United Nations, various talks and receptions, and the Jeopardy!
-Charity Games.
+Nationals weekend will also feature many other events, including the Opening Ceremonies, a Family Quiz Night, Universal Studios Night, Intro to Model United Nations, various talks and receptions, the Jeopardy!
+Charity Games, and much more.
 A full schedule of Nationals Events is available here.

 For all questions on the Middle & Elementary School National Championships, please email ems-info@iacompetitions.com.